kcraley/kcraley/README.md

 ### About Me

-I am a DevOps Engineer living in the greater Philadelphia area.
+I am a DevOps Engineer living in the greater Philadelphia area who loves solving engineering problems at scale.
+That includes infrastructure as code, writing custom tooling and providing a better developer experience.

+### Interests

+* Everything culinary related, including barbeque :meat_on_bone: and craft beer :beers:!
+* Practicing my woodworking skills by making various things by hand.
+* And I like to think I am an amateur Cornhole player... :grin:

 ---